-The main benefit is a waiver of late filing penalties, underpayment penalties, accuracy-related penalties, information return penalties, and FBAR penalties.
+The main benefits in addition to becoming compliant with U.S. tax and informational filings is a waiver of late filing penalties, underpayment penalties, accuracy-related penalties, information return penalties, and FBAR penalties.
 If accepted into the program, the IRS will close any years prior to the three years filed under the program even if you would have had a filing requirement.
 This effectively allows you to get out of paying any tax owed prior to the three year window.
 You will only pay tax on the three year’s returns and any interest on the amounts.
 For those individuals who have lived in the U.S. during the 3 year window, there will be a potential offshore penalty.

 When to file?